sindhura-cs/sindhura-cs.github.io/_pages/about.md

 ---
 Hello, there!
 I am an **MS student (Thesis Track)** in the [Computer Science Department](https://cs.vt.edu/) at [Virginia Tech](https://cs.vt.edu) (VT), advised by [Dr. Xuan Wang](https://xuanwang91.github.io/).
 I am also a member of the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/) at VT.
 My primary research interests include NLP, LLMs, Multimodal AI and AI for Healthcare.
-I am currently working on **Large Language Models (LLMs)** for  biomedical sequences.
+I am currently working on **Foundation Models** for Science.

 I obtained my Bachelor's Degree in Computer Science (CS) from Indian institute of Technology, Bombay ([IIT Bombay](https://www.iitb.ac.in/)).